MediaComem/comem-devmobil/subjects/ionic-angular/README.md

 > * Enter a URL in the address bar and the browser navigates to a corresponding page.
 > * Click links on the page and the browser navigates to a new page.
 > * Click the browser's back and forward buttons and the browser navigates backward and forward through the history of pages you've seen.

-Even though Ionic apps on mobile devices **don't show any address bars**, they do use URLs internally.

 With Ionic starter templates, base navigation is defined in the `app-routing.module.ts` file.